jazzband/django-push-notifications/README.rst

 	from push_notifications import APNSDevice, GCMDevice

 	device = APNSDevice.objects.get(registration_id=apns_token)
-	device.send_message("You've got mail", from="mike@example.com")
+	device.send_message("You've got mail", extra={"from": "mike@example.com"})

 	devices = GCMDevice.objects.filter(user__first_name="James")
 	devices.send_message("Happy name day!", extra={"congrats": 9001})

 There may be cases in which you need to send more parameters to the phone, for example, to show the user a specific view when the message arrives.
-This can be done on APNS through extra keyword parameters, and through the 'extra' parameter in GCM.
+This can be done through the 'extra' parameter, that expects a dictionary.

 Exceptions